apollographql/apollo/docs/source/references/proxy-config.md

 <a name="mdg.engine.config.proto.Config.QueryResponseCache"/>

 ## QueryResponseCache
-QueryResponseCache defines the behaviour of the query response cache.
+QueryResponseCache defines the behavior of the query response cache.

 <dl>